Greetings to New Transfer Students:

 What other courses do we recommend beyond the ones listed above to help you reach between 13 – 16 units?

-- Education 198 – course for helping students transition into Cal (Note: This course changed to LS 198.
+- LS 198 – course for helping students transition into Cal (Note: This course changed to LS 198.
 It is not EDUC 198.)

 - Course that could satisfy your American Cultures (AC) requirement if you need one – Note you may decide to satisfy this requirement later with a Media Studies elective that is also an AC course.